The Difference Between Good Writers and Bad Writers

 How to be different

 A good writer is humble.
-Regardless of skill, he is committed to seeing the writing process through to completion.
+Regardless of skill, she is committed to seeing the writing process through to completion.
 No matter how grueling or hard, he will write.
-And he will get better.
+And she will get better.

 So what can you — the aspiring writer with something to say — do?

 Choose to be different.
 Keep going when others do not.
-Go the extra mile that most won’t go.
+Go the extra mile that most will not take.
 Be amazing by persevering.

 Take the crap job that pays nothing.
 Offer to be someone’s understudy or apprentice.
 Put the hours in, pay your dues.
 It will pay off.
 But you will have to work.